vnn/wifi/README.md

 wifi
 ====
-wifi is a secure wifi network manager for OpenBSD.
+wifi is a secure wifi network manager designed for OpenBSD.

 ## Features
 * Connect to a list of registered access points